Matilda Wormwood: Special abilities

 Matilda's intellect has given her telekinetic abilities, which she discovered in class one day after inadvertently tipping over a glass of water containing a live newt on Miss Trunchbull.
 Matilda decides to exercise this ability at home by levitating a cigar.
 She continues to refine her talent, and learns of Miss Honey's traumatic childhood at the hands of her aunt and guardian, Miss Trunchbull, after her father Magnus' unexpected death.
 Matilda develops a scheme in revenge against Miss Trunchbull, and in class one day she levitates a piece of chalk to the blackboard while Miss Trunchbull is visiting the room and tormenting the students, posing as the spirit of Magnus and threatening to punish Miss Trunchbull by name if she does not leave her inheritance to his daughter.
 Horrified, she completely vanishes from existence following the events of Matilda's practical joke, leaving her house and worldly possessions to her niece, without any information established relating to her current whereabouts.

 After the position of headmaster is taken by a different teacher, Matilda is moved to the year six classroom, but finds herself unable to summon her telekinetic abilities.
 One day, Miss Honey suggests that her previously unused potential was fueling her telekinesis, but now she is being suitably challenged she has no potential left to spare on her special talent.
+In the 1996 film version, Matilda does not lose her telekinetic abilities, but instead chooses not to use them except for trivial matters.